dkarlinsky/azsmrc/azsmrc/Readme.txt

 - If a user is heavily restricted (does not have normal user access) in Windows, then the system clipboard monitor feature will not work as that user does not have access to the 'system clipboard'

+- AzSMRC can now run without the tray icon.
+If you are using AzSMRC in this way, be sure to not enable "Exiting the main window will send it to the tray" or "Minimizing the main window will send it to the tray" in the options as this would hide AzSMRC from the user so much so that you would have to kill the AzSMRC process manually.

 7. Website